allaudin/blog/_posts/2017-03-03-git-unrelated-histories.md

 ---

-A long time ago, my senior came to me and said I have this strange error while pulling my code from server
+A long time ago, my teammate came to me and said I have this strange error while pulling my code from server

 {% highlight text %}
 fatal: refusing to merge unrelated histories